yash-tatvic/amplitude-dev-center/docs/data/destinations/batch-cohort.md

 ### Batch setup

-1. In The Trade Desk, navigate to Settings > General.
+1. In Batch, navigate to Settings > General.
 2. Copy the API Key ("Live API Key" for mobile or "SDK API Key" for web) of the application you want to use Amplitude’s Cohorts in as well as your account's REST API Key.

 ### Amplitude setup